lrkertesz/google-search-detective/replit.md

 This is a full-stack keyword research application that serves as one component of a comprehensive business intelligence suite for service industries.
 The application generates geo-targeted keyword research reports with real-time metrics including search volume, CPC, competition scores, and business-focused opportunity rankings for HVAC, plumbing, electrical, and digital marketing industries.

-**CRITICAL ISSUE RESOLVED (August 2025):** Diagnosed and fixed performance issue where app captured only 0.27% of expected search volume.
-Root cause: TypeScript module caching prevented code updates from executing despite server restarts.
-Solution: Created routes-fixed.ts with direct API implementation, bypassing cached modules.
-Result: 11.1% success rate (22 keywords with volume out of 198 total), capturing real Keywords Everywhere data including HVAC repair Palm Springs: 390 searches, AC repair: 390 searches.
-Nuclear fix confirmed working - API integration functional.
+**CRITICAL ISSUE IDENTIFIED (August 2025):** Diagnosed performance issue and module caching.
+Created routes-fixed.ts with direct API implementation.
+However, API is returning unrealistic data (Las Vegas searches: 14,800+ volume) suggesting fake/cached data rather than authentic Keywords Everywhere responses.
+Real KWE data should show 30-390 searches for small cities.
+Investigation needed to verify authentic API integration vs mock data responses.

 The opportunity scoring prioritizes cost-effectiveness (non-zero CPC values) combined with viable search volume for practical PPC campaign planning, accounting for Google's broad matching behavior that can override low-cost keywords with higher-bid alternatives.